Hernando Martel: Founder of Santa Maria de los Lagos

-Captain Martel founded the village in the Spanish style, in the remains of the Chichimeca and Caxcan cultures.
+Captain Martel founded the village in the Spanish style, in the remains of the indigenous Chichimeca and Caxcan cultures.
 He continued the work undertaken by Juan de Tolosa: tirelessly touring the Chichimeca lands.
 He participated in the war known as the Mixtón Rebellion, as an officer under the command of Juan de Villalba.
 He helped to stifle rebellions in places as far away as Compostela.
 To reward him for his services to the Spanish Crown, half of the Indians of Tepeque were given to him as an encomienda.

 Accompanied by his soldiers, and as soon as he was old enough, accompanied by his son Don Hernando Gallegos, Captain Hernando Martel gave protection to settlers and passersby, and frequently entered the Chichimeca camps to rescue kidnapped Spaniards.
-He was a devout Catholic and a man dedicated to Christian principles and ideals, as well as a faithful servant of his Majesty, King Philip II.
+He was a devout Catholic and a man dedicated to Christian principles and ideals, as well as a faithful servant of his Majesty, King Philip II of Spain.
 On multiple occasions he appealed to his Majesty for additional funds to help pacify the region, making it safe for arriving colonists.
 Finally, after multiple requests went unanswered, Don Hernando resorted to paying his troops and purchasing weapons and supplies out of his own pocket.
 He eventually died penniless.

 The Martel dominion over these lands was transferred to his son Don Hernando Gallegos, who for many years served as Mayor of Teocaltiche, extending his government to the newly founded town of our Lady of the Assumption of Aguascalientes, also for many years.

 Family

 Don Hernando Martel was born in Seville, Spain c.
-1515, the son of Don Juan de Escobar and Doña Beatríz Gallegos.
+1515, the son of Don Juan de Escobar and Doña Beatriz Gallegos.
 He arrived in the Kingdom of New Spain around 1538, possibly already married.
 The name of his wife remains unknown, but at least one child is known, his son Don Hernando Gallegos who married María de Frías.
 Beatríz Gallegos, named for the mother of Don Hernando Martel, is mostly likely the granddaughter of the elder Don Hernando Martel and the daughter of Don Hernando Gallegos and María de Frías.
 She married the criollo Luis Gonzáles.
 Both died in the town Martel founded.